How do you interconnect an FM350-2 in PCS 7?

 Using this method you configure a block sleeve to incorporate the relevant FCs from the FM350 library.
 More information is available in the manual "SIMATIC S7-300 FM 350-2 Counter Module - Installing and Assigning Parameters" in Entry ID 1105178.

 Configuration with the CH_CNT (FB127) block of the PCS 7 library V6.x - permits access to only 4 channels

 The blocks that are supplied with the module are not necessary for the PCS 7 because the PCS 7 only requires the blocks that are already in the PCS 7 V6.x library (from PCS 7 V6.0 SP3).

-Changes to the configuration options of block CH_CNT (FB127): From V7.x with 8 possible channels
+Changes to the configuration options of block CH_CNT (FB127): V7.x and higher with 8 possible channels

-In order to be able to use the 4 additional channels (4-7), you set the USE_CNT and USE_MSRV inputs (Fig. 04) to TRUE for these channels in the CH_CNT blocks.
-You must not that these 4 channels are read cyclically as a data record from the module.
+In order to be able to use the 4 additional channels (4-7), you set the USE_CNT and USE_MSRV inputs to TRUE for these channels in the CH_CNT blocks (Fig. 04).
+You must note that these 4 channels are read cyclically as a data record from the module.
 They are read cyclically because these counter and measured values are not in the process image of the FM350-2 Counter.
-For the sake of performance, you should only set these two inputs to TRUE only if you need the function.
+For the sake of performance, you should set these two inputs to TRUE only if you need the function.

 Install the FM 350-2 Counter software before proceeding as follows.

 |1||Add an FM350-2 Counter module to your HW Config and select the module (Fig. 01).|